 The pricing certainly isn’t the most economical, but it is in line with most higher end VPNs (with that definition somewhat dependent on your individual preferences).

-It isn’t immediately clear if SecureVPN has dedicated or shared IPs, thought torrent is allowed despite what’s written below for legal purposes.
+It isn’t immediately clear if SecureVPN has dedicated or shared IPs, thought torrenting is allowed despite what’s written below for legal purposes.
 That said, logging concerns remain to an extent – which we’ll discuss further below.
 Click the link to visit SecureVPN.